 \section{Cat State Preparation}

-Now, we compute fidelities of cat states against the output of the cat state preparation circuits in Fig.~\ref{fig:Cat_states}(a) for large cats and Fig.~\ref{fig:squeezing}(a) for small cats.
-Cat states are described as superposition of two diametrically opposite conditions, for example, $\ket{\text{Dead Cat}}+\ket{\text{Alive Cat}}$ or $\ket{0}^{\otimes n}+\ket{1}^{\otimes n}$.
-In CV architecture, cat states are defined as superposition of states located diametrically opposite in phase space with respect to the origin,
+We compute fidelities of cat states against the output of the preparation circuits in Fig.~\ref{fig:Cat_states}(a) (large cats) and Fig.~\ref{fig:squeezing}(a) (small cats).
+In CV architectures, cat states are superpositions of coherent states located diametrically opposite in phase space,